aquaproj/aquaproj.github.io/docs/reference/usage.md

-   list         List packages in Registries which        Output the absolute file path of the given command generate, g  Search packages in registries and output the configuration interactively version      Show version help, h      Shows a list of commands or help for one command
+   list         List packages in Registries which        Output the absolute file path of the given command generate, g  Search packages in registries and output the configuration interactively completion   Output shell completion script for bash or zsh version      Show version help, h      Shows a list of commands or help for one command